gjr80/weewx-pijuice/README.md

 # WeeWX PiJuice service #

-A [WeeWX](http://weewx.com/ "WeeWX - Open source software for your weather station") service to obtain data from a Raspberry Pi PiJuice UPS.
+A [WeeWX](http://weewx.com/ "WeeWX - Open source software for your weather station") service to obtain data from a [PiJuice HAT](https://uk.pi-supply.com/products/pijuice-standard) UPS connected to a Raspberry Pi running WeeWX.

 ## Description ##